 Tesla Tuning in 2025: The Aftermarket Companies Extracting Real Performance from Your EV

 Electric vehicles once seemed like a dead end for the tuning crowd.
-No intake to swap, no exhaust to bolt on, no carburettor to jet.
-But in 2025, the aftermarket scene around Tesla has matured into something genuinely impressive — and if you write off EV modification as niche tinkering, you haven't been paying attention.
-From plug-and-play power modules adding 50 horsepower for under $1,200 to full suspension overhauls that would make a track-day regular nod approvingly, here's what's actually available, what it costs, and what the risks are.
+No intake to swap, no exhaust to bolt on, no carburetor to jet.
+But in 2025, the aftermarket scene around Tesla has matured into something genuinely impressive, and if you write off EV modification as niche tinkering, you haven't been paying attention.
+From plug-and-play power modules adding 50 horsepower to full suspension overhauls that would make a track-day regular nod approvingly, here's what's actually available, what it costs, and what the risks are.

 Ingenext Boost 50: Plug-In Performance for Dual-Motor Owners

-The company's Boost 50 module plugs directly into the Model 3 or Model Y dual-motor architecture under the passenger seat.
+The Boost 50 module plugs directly into the Model 3 or Model Y dual-motor architecture at the foot of the front passenger seat, under the glove box.
 Installation is measured in minutes, not hours.
-For around $1,100, it delivers an additional 50 horsepower and brings the 0–60 time down to approximately 3.7 seconds.
-Beyond raw speed, it unlocks features Tesla hasn't enabled at that trim level: drift mode and ambient lighting customisation.
-Ingenext claims the module is undetectable remotely, though they recommend removing it before any service visit — a caveat worth noting carefully.
+Ingenext lists the module at $995 on their own product page, though authorized resellers carry it at $1,100.
+It delivers an additional 50 horsepower and brings the 0-60 time down to approximately 3.8 seconds.
+Beyond raw speed, it unlocks features Tesla hasn't enabled at that trim level: drift mode and ambient lighting customization.
+Ingenext claims the module is undetectable remotely, though they recommend removing it before any service visit, a caveat worth noting carefully.

-Handling and Aesthetics: Where Unplugged Performance and NOVITEC Come In
+Handling and Aesthetics: Where Unplugged Performance Comes In

 Unplugged Performance: Track-Ready Suspension and Brakes

 Straight-line speed is only part of the equation.
-Unplugged Performance has built a comprehensive catalogue of chassis and aero upgrades specifically for Tesla owners who want their Model 3 or Model Y to handle as well as it accelerates.
+Unplugged Performance, based in Hawthorne, CA, has built a comprehensive catalog of chassis and aero upgrades for Tesla owners who want their Model 3 or Model Y to handle as well as it accelerates.
+They've delivered over 12,000 Model 3 upgrades and currently list 112 separate Model 3 products and 94 for the Model Y, covering both the pre-refresh 2017-2023 cars and the 2024+ Highland.

 NOVITEC: Refinement Over Raw Numbers

 NOVITEC's reputation was built on Ferraris, Lamborghinis, and high-end European exotics.
 The fact that they've turned attention to Tesla speaks to how seriously the brand is now taken as a performance platform.
-Their Tesla offerings focus on incremental power gains in the 20–40 hp range, combined with sharper throttle response mapping, custom suspension tuning, and aggressive body kit options.
-The philosophy here is different from Ingenext or Electrified Garage — less about maximum output, more about polishing the overall driving experience into something that feels as cohesive and premium as it looks.
+Their Tesla offerings focus on power gains, sharper throttle response mapping, custom suspension tuning, and aggressive body kit options.
+The philosophy here is different from the Ingenext hardware approach, less about maximum output, more about polishing the overall driving experience.
+Specific power figures and prices for NOVITEC's Tesla work are not confirmed in the research available here, so treat any number you've seen elsewhere with some caution until you verify it directly with the company.

 Warranty, Legality, and Tesla's Response